 'to make available to the widest possible range of able boys an educational experience that is the richest, most diverse and most exciting possible in an atmosphere that provides support, encouragement and care for everyone, pupils and staff, here.
 We want our pupils to love coming here and to go from here prepared for all that human life has to offer.'

 All of these words and images do convey a truth about the school, but it is worth a visit, too, either at an Open Day or on an individual tour.
 Even as I write, the times they are a'changin.
-The school replaced A Levels with the International Baccalaureate Diploma in September 2010 and there is a major development programme: the first element, the Sir Paul and Jill Ruddock Performing Arts Centre, opens in April 2012.
-By September 2012, there will be a new hockey astropitch and, by September 2013, new teaching areas for science and languages.
+The school replaced A Levels with the International Baccalaureate Diploma in September 2010 and there is a major development programme: the first element, the Sir Paul and Jill Ruddock Performing Arts Centre, opened in April 2012.
+The new hockey astropitch is now finished and, in September 2013, new teaching areas for science and languages and a new Sixth Form centre were completed.
 Then, finally, there are already plans for a new indoor sports centre, including a new pool and sports hall.
 So, there is much to see and plenty to talk about, but the most important thing of all is to come to get some sense of the place, its pupils and how they feel about their lives here.